v2saumb/conferencecentral/README.md

 ### class SetAnnouncementHandler(webapp2.RequestHandler):
 Handles the anouncement get request that come through the CRON.
-Calls the static method in the conference api `ConferenceApi._cacheAnnouncement()`
+Calls the static method in the conference api `ConferenceApi._cache_announcement()`

 ---

 ### class SetStartingSoon(webapp2.RequestHandler):
 Handles the starting soon get request that come through the CRON.
-Calls the static method in conference api `ConferenceApi._cacheStartingSoon()`
+Calls the static method in conference api `ConferenceApi._cache_starting_soon()`

 ---

 ## class SetNewSpeakerSpecial(webapp2.RequestHandler):
 Handles the task for setting the featured speaker.
-Call the static method in the API `ConferenceApi._cacheFeaturedSpeaker(self.request)`
+Call the static method in the API `ConferenceApi._cache_featured_speaker(self.request)`

 ---